 Miss R Ross

-The Careers team is made up of PSHCE / Citizenship teachers, a Guidance, Aspirations and Wellbeing Coordinator, an Independent Careers Adviser (in school 2 days per week) and a representative from Go Higher West Yorkshire and National Collaborative Outreach Programme (NCOP).
+The Careers team is made up of PSHCE / Citizenship teachers, a Guidance, Aspirations and Wellbeing Coordinator, a member of the CSG team, an Independent Careers Adviser, (in school 2 days per week), the careers lead and a representative from Go Higher West Yorkshire and National Collaborative Outreach Programme (NCOP).

 Our SEND students receive careers advice from Year 8/9.
-The student meets with the Independent Careers Adviser and a careers action plan is made to support their continuing journey on to college.
+The student meets with the Independent Careers Adviser and a careers action plan is made to support their continuing journey on to college employment, education or training.